salmankhaliq22/Object-Detection-Projects/README.md

   - Model was saved in h5 file "facetracker.h5"

   ### How to run the working project?
+  - You need to run ``!pip install labelme tensorflow tensorflow-gpu opencv-python matplotlib albumentations os time uuid json`` at the beginning if these libraries are not installed
   - If you want to see the project work just load the facetracker.h5 model and run the "11.3 Real Time Detection" in the notebook "Building-DNN.ipynb"
   - a pop up window will open and move around to see the face detection working
   - To get out from the loop press **"q"** key on keyboard